 What particular challenges did you encounter that might be seen as different from western properties and pets?

 We didn’t really encounter any major challenges while house sitting in Shanghai.
 The French Concession and Shanghai is fairly westernized, and the apartment we were in was renovated and quite modern.
 I think the only minor one is that many Chinese people don’t pick up after their dogs, or use leashes.

 But we always made sure to put the dog on a leash and pick up after her, which got us a few stares from locals.
 And you do have to be careful of cars and motorbikes on the sidewalk… that’s always an issue in China!

 What’s your most memorable experience?

 Oh, we have SO many great memories from China.
-After living, teaching, traveling and house sitting there for over 18 months – we could never choose just one.
+After living, teaching English, traveling and house sitting there for over 18 months – we could never choose just one.

 But overall, what we will take with us the most are our friendships and personal connections we made.
 We feel like we have family in China now, between our students (adults), our co-workers, and friends.

 It was a wonderful experience and we still talk with them to this day.
 We are looking forward to visiting them in the future, and even having some of them come and visit us in the States.

 With everything going on in the world and the misunderstandings of different cultures and countries, we think it’s more important than ever to make these personal connections – and facilitate a real cultural exchange that can have a positive impact on the world as a whole.